-As part of its commitment to a safe and inclusive environment for all students, staff, and visitors of our campus, two multi-stall, gender-neutral bathrooms are available to provide options for those who may identify as transgender, are questioning their gender identity, or who do not wish to prescribe to traditional gender classifications.
+In keeping with Erikson's commitment to a safe and inclusive environment for all students, staff, and visitors to our campus, two multi-stall, gender-neutral bathrooms are available to provide options that are consistent with each person's gender identification and expression.
 The genderneutral restrooms can be found on the second and third floor.